MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 [P0017R1](https://wg21.link/p0017r1)

-If the constructor of a base class is non-public, but accessible to a derived class, then under **`/std:c++17`** mode in Visual Studio 2017 version 15.7 you can no longer use empty braces to initialize an object of the derived type.
+If the constructor of a base class is non-public, but accessible to a derived class, then under **`/std:c++17`** mode and later in Visual Studio 2017 version 15.7, you can no longer use empty braces to initialize an object of the derived type.
 The following example shows C++14 conforming behavior:

 ```cpp